Skip to content

 Monthly financial reports give government contractors the data to catch compliance problems before DCAA does.
-Amerifusion Bookkeeping manages month-end closes for small GovCon firms running QuickBooks, producing the reports and KPIs that keep indirect rates accurate, contracts profitable, and accounting systems audit-ready.
+Eight reports, pulled every month, keep indirect rates accurate, contracts profitable and the accounting system audit-ready.

-CohnReznick and Deltek publish KPI frameworks for mid-to-large firms running Unanet or Costpoint.
-Nobody writes about monthly financial reports government contractors in the 5-to-20-person range actually need.
-The small firm running QuickBooks requires the same discipline with different tools.
+CohnReznick and Deltek publish KPI frameworks aimed at firms running Unanet or Costpoint.
+The guidance on monthly financial reports government contractors need is written for that tier, and the 5-to-20-person firm on QuickBooks has to translate it.
+Same discipline, different tools.
 Eight reports, pulled monthly with supplemental calculations, provide the monitoring that keeps small GovCon bookkeeping operations profitable and compliant.

-Why Monthly Financial Monitoring Is Non-Negotiable for Government Contractors
+Why Is Monthly Financial Monitoring Required for Government Contractors?

 Government contractor financial monitoring connects three things at once: profitability management, cash flow visibility, and compliance readiness.
 Skip a month, and costs accumulate without scrutiny.
 Skip a quarter, and the compounding errors become expensive to unwind.